Argentina grab their chance to stun New Zealand

 McKenzie and fly-half Santiago Carreras traded penalties before All Blacks flyer Mark Telea went under the sticks.
 Santiago Carreras hit back with a penalty to make it a tense two-point contest before Creevy burrowed over the line to overturn the deficit.

-Wallace Sititi gave away a foolish kickable penalty by slowing down Pumas ball and Santiago Carreras punished New Zealand to ensure a memorable night for Argentina rugby, while also causing major headaches for new head coach Robertson ahead of their Eden Park showdown.
+Wallace Sititi gave away a foolish kickable penalty by slowing down Pumas ball and Santiago Carreras punished New Zealand to ensure a memorable night for Argentina rugby, while also causing major headaches for new head coach Robertson ahead of their showdown.

 They say the All Blacks should be most feared after a defeat, we shall see if this current crop are worthy of that mantra.